biazhong/FBKT/README.md

 ---File OCBA.java implements the OCBA procedure.

-Folder FBKTSpark contains the code for the experiment conducted in section 5.3 of the paper ``Solving Large-Scale Ranking and Selection Probblems''.
+Folder FBKTSpark contains the code for the experiment conducted in section 5.3 of the paper.

-In this papr, we use Spark Release 2.4.4 and Scala 2.11.12.

 ---File EACRNs.scala implements the EA procedure with CRNs;